diogopribeiro/Limn/README.md

 > ]
 > ```

-Specific child values or collection elements can be selected using a key subscript.
+Specific child values or collection elements can be selected using a subscript.
 This can be particularly useful to isolate inaccessible child properties from their accessible parents or to access specific elements on overly large collections:

 ```swift
 Limn(of: UIView())["_inferredLayoutMargins"]?.dump()
 ```
 > ```swift
 > UIEdgeInsets(
->     top: 0.0,
+>     top: 42.0,
 >     left: 8.0,
 >     bottom: 16.0,
 >     right: 8.0